sahildshah1/minimal-mistakes/_posts/2019-01-08-datacamp_sql.md

 title: "Notes from DataCamp's SQL courses"
 ---

-Here are the notes I took when I was learing new [SQL skills on DataCamp](https://www.datacamp.com/courses/tech:sql)
+Here are the notes I took when I was learning new [SQL skills on DataCamp](https://www.datacamp.com/courses/tech:sql)

 ## Intro to SQL for Data Science